GoogleCloudPlatform/click-to-deploy/README.md

 # :warning: About log4j Vulnerabilities

 We are constantly working on updating the scripts used in this repository to use non-impacted versions of the OSS that are used here.
-So updates are constanly being made in this repository.
+So updates are constantly being made in this repository.

 Below is the list of solutions, in this repo, currently affected by the log4j CVEs, or using a log4j version < 2.16